gitKrystan/2025-emberfest/slides.md

 - To get a mutable version, we use `await checkout(todo)`
 - This returns an `EditableTodo` that we can modify freely
 - When we're ready, we pass that `EditableTodo` to our `patchTodo` builder
-- Not that we're using the `@warp-drive/ember` `Await` component here.
+- Note that we're using the `@warp-drive/ember` `Await` component here.
 Similar to the `Request` component, it handles promise states declaratively.
 -->

 ---